top of page

 Blockchain can help VPPs comply with regulatory requirements by providing a transparent and immutable record of all transactions and activities.
 This transparency can simplify reporting and auditing processes, making it easier for VPPs to demonstrate compliance with energy regulations and standards.

-Examples of Blockchain With VPPs
+Examples of Blockchain Supporting VPPs

 How do VPPs differ from microgrids?